yashoswal/Azure-Language-OpenAI-Conversational-Agent-Accelerator/README.md

 3. Provide an `azd` environment name (like "conv-agent")
 4. Select a subscription from your Azure account, and select a location which has quota for all the resources.
-    * This deployment will take *10-15 minutes* to provision the resources in your account and set up the solution with sample data.
+    * This deployment will take *10-20 minutes* to provision the resources in your account and set up the solution with sample data.
     * If you get an error or timeout with deployment, changing the location can help, as there may be availability constraints for the resources.

-5. Once the deployment has completed successfully, open the [Azure Portal](https://portal.azure.com/), go to the deployed resource group, find the Container App resource and get the app URL from `Application Url`.
+5. Once the deployment has completed successfully, open the [Azure Portal](https://portal.azure.com/), go to the deployed resource group, find the Container App resource (`ca-conv-agent-app`) and get the app URL from `Application Url`.

 6. You can now delete the resources by running `azd down`, if you are done trying out the application.
 <!-- 6.
 You can now proceed to run the [development server](#development-server) to test the app locally, or if you are done trying out the app, you can delete the resources by running `azd down`. -->